Playing the Spoons: A Fun Folk Music and Percussion Instrument

 The Sound of Spoons

-Musicians sometimes hit their spoons against different parts of their bodies, inanimate objects or other percussive instruments, such as tuning forks.
+Musicians sometimes hit their spoons against different parts of their bodies, inanimate objects, or other percussive instruments, such as tuning forks.
 I've heard about people holding and playing up to five spoons at once.
 Maybe someone has managed even more.
-The many options available allows for considerable versatility in the sounds that are made.
+The many options available allow a variety of sounds to be produced.

 Producing a Sound

-In the most common method of playing the spoons in North America, two spoons are held in one hand with the concave surfaces facing each other.
+In the most common method of playing the spoons in North America, two spoons are held in one hand with the outer surfaces of the bowls (or the bottom of the spoons) facing each other.
 Each spoon is held between a different pair of fingers so that there is a small space between them.
 The upper spoon is then struck against the lower one at the same time as the lower spoon is struck against the thigh, creating a percussive sound.
 This motion is repeated to create a rhythm.

 Another interesting possibility is the combination of spoon playing with foot percussion.
-Foot percussion often means the use of foot drums, but foot tambourines, ankle rattles and ankle bells are available as well.
-Some foot percussion may be suitable for playing at the same time as spoons, but louder forms may need to alternate with the spoons to prevent drowning out their sound.
+Foot percussion often means the use of foot drums, but foot tambourines, ankle rattles, and ankle bells are available as well.
+Some foot percussion may be suitable for playing at the same time as spoons, but louder forms may need to alternate with the utensils to prevent drowning out their sound.

 A More Detailed Lesson